raneomik/sitemap-crawler/README.md

     domain: http://www.dummy.org
     sitemap: sitemap.xml
     output_file: `date +%d-%m-%Y`-dummy-sitemap.txt
+    csv_comparison:         #[optional]
+      file: input/dummy.csv # required file to read check if urls (1st col) are present in sitemap
+      col_separator: ;      # required - character used to separate data in .csv file
 ```

 The resutls will be recorded in `result` dir and file given in `output_file` conf parameter.